noncomputable/AgentMaps/README.md

 * Schedule them to move between places.
 * Change their appearance and internal properties.

-AgentMaps lets you turn this:
+AgentMaps lets you turn a map like this:

 <img src="resources/noagentmaps.png" width="500" height="387" />